luigiesn/ringbuffer/README.md

 TODOs:

 - Make a function that returns reservable size in the buffer and pointer for the first location of this vector.
-Suggested declaration:
+Suggested prototype:

     `unsigned char ringbufferReserve(ringbuffer_t rb, unsigned char** v)`

 - Make a function that confirms previously reserved space.
-Suggested declaration:
+Suggested prototype:

     `bool ringbufferAddReserved(ringbuffer_t rb, unsigned char size)`